Jack Evans (Washington, D.C., politician): Career

-Ethics investigations
+Ethics investigations and criticism

 Evans has faced multiple ethics investigations, including using his position on the WMATA Board of Directors for personal gain.
 Other investigations found Evans took payments from EagleBank, Colonial Parking, Wilco Construction, Exelon, and other companies with business before the D.C.
 Council and WMATA.
 A federal grand jury investigation of Evans' business relationships included an FBI raid of Evans' residence in June 2019.
 In August 2019, the D.C.
 Board of Ethics and Government Accountability (BEGA) found that there was "substantial evidence" that Evans violated rules restricting officials from using their offices for private gains.
 The ethics board fined him $20,000.
 At the conclusion of the investigation he received an additional fine in May 2020 for $35,000, the largest ever levied by the agency, for violating the council's code of conduct regarding conflicts of interest.
 In 2022, a spokesperson for the DC Office of Attorney General said that Evans had paid off the $55,000 he owed in fines ahead of schedule.
 The US Attorney's office announced later that year that the federal investigation had concluded with no criminal charges.

+Evans was widely criticized for advocating for legislation that awarded a $215 million five-year monopoly on mobile-based sports wagers to lottery operator Intralot in 2019, without disclosing his business or long-term personal relationship with Intralot lobbyist William "Bill" Jarvis.
+On January 14, 2025, Attorney General Brian Schwalb announced that Intralot, and its subcontractor, Veterans Services Corporation (VSC), would pay restitution totaling $6.5 million for its fraudulent operation of a type of shell game meant to deceive city officials into awarding the 2019 contract.

 After reviewing the findings of a Council-funded investigation, all twelve other Councilmembers recommended his expulsion in December 2019.
 Before a final expulsion vote could be held, he announced his resignation.

-Ten days after leaving his seat on January 17, 2020, he filed paperwork to run in the special election to replace him as well as in the primary for the next regular election, a move condemned by all of his former Council colleagues.
+Ten days after leaving his seat on January 17, 2020, he filed paperwork to run in the special election to replace him as well as in the primary for the next regular election, a move condemned by all of his former council colleagues.
 Evans finished seventh in the Democratic Primary, garnering 3.8% of the vote.

 Evans has been criticized for using his constituent service funds to purchase tickets to sporting events.
 The Washington Post calculated that Evans had spent $135,897 on sporting events and directed $101,564 toward charitable organizations over the previous decade.
 Evans explained that, as a major advocate of local sports, he used funds for the benefit of Little League Baseball teams and other constituents that cannot afford to attend sports events.
 In 2015, Evans used his constituent services fund to reimburse himself for a $50 parking ticket.
 In 2016, the Council approved a $20,000 increase to the funding limits of constituent services funds at Evans' request.